-The City of Markham will ensure infrastructure are planned, built and maintained effectively through sound Asset Management and the company of the companyprinciples and practices to meet its strategic goals and deliver services in a socially, economically and environmentally responsible manner.
+The City of Markham will ensure infrastructure are planned, built and maintained effectively through sound Asset Management principles and practices to meet its strategic goals and deliver services in a socially, economically and environmentally responsible manner.

 2. Purpose

 Asset Management in the City is to be guided by the following objectives: